TheDreamer/beastie-work/patches/README.md

 	PR: ports/183825

+net-mgmt/nagios-check_dhcp.pl

+	Oh noes, it seems to be broke.
+Well, I updated some of its dependencies.
+Which one was it.
+Looks like IO::Interface is deprecated, IO::Interface::Simple is the way to go now.
+Whip up a quick patch to make it use that and it looks good.

+	Then turn it into a patch, run it through `poudriere testport` and off to submit....

+	PR: 196528

 security/gnutls3

 	Recently this port updated, and it wants security/openssl to be installed as well.
 But, I don't want that.